immcantation/tigger/docs/topics/GermlineIGHV.md

 References
 -------------------

-Xochelli *et al*.
-(2014) Immunoglobulin heavy variable (IGHV) genes and alleles: new entities, new names and implications for research and prognostication in chronic lymphocytic leukaemia.
+1. Xochelli, et al. (2014) Immunoglobulin heavy variable (IGHV) genes and
-*Immunogenetics*.
+alleles: new entities, new names and implications for research and prognostication in chronic lymphocytic leukaemia.
+Immunogenetics.
 67(1):61-6.